 Xylitol is a sugar alcohol, an artificial sweetener created from birch, raspberries, plums, and corn.
 This sweetener is found in many human "sugar-free" products, such as gum, candies, and other sweets.
 In humans, high doses may have a mild laxative effect, but in dogs, ingestion could be fatal.

 It has been known for quite some time that there is a link between xylitol ingestion and hypoglycemia (low blood sugar) in dogs.
 Now, with the prevalence of this sweeter in human foods, the ASPCA Animal Poison Control Center has noted a connection between xylitol consumption and acute toxicity in dogs (PDF).
 Xylitol has also been suspected of causing toxicity in ferrets.

 Signs of toxicity can be seen as quickly as 30 minutes after xylitol ingestion in dogs.
 The xylitol causes a rapid release of the hormone insulin, causing a sudden decrease in blood glucose.
 This, in turn, may cause the following symptoms:

 - Hypokalemia (decreased potassium)

 Xylitol is Found in Many Products

 The most common xylitol item is sugar-free gum.
 Gum can be found everywhere and is often tempting to dogs.
-Keep gum out of reach - watch out for open pockets, purses, countertops, and in the car.
-Xylitol can also be found in sugar-free (low carb and diabetic) candies, baked goods, some pharmaceuticals and many dental products, including mouthwashes, mints, and toothpaste.
+Keep gum out of reach and watch out for open pockets, purses, countertops, and in the car.
+Xylitol can also be found in sugar-free (low carb and diabetic) candies, baked goods, some pharmaceuticals, and many dental products, including mouthwashes, mints, and toothpaste.

 Only use pet toothpaste for pets, never human toothpaste.